evilusean/Pysean/Obsidian/RecipSeanVault/RecipSean/Notes.md

 What does each recipe need?
 ID / Core Ingredients / Embellishments / Utensils /  times in bold / Multiple languages dropdown instructions - how will I get the app to view these correctly / Pictures?

-Search Feature - Ingreidents list
+Search Feature - Ingredients list

 English + Slovak + Japanese? how will that work?